Shrees1ngh/pi-snake-game/README.md

-🐍 Raspberry Pi Zero Snake Game
+# Raspberry Pi Zero Snake Game

-A simple and colorful Snake Game made for the Raspberry Pi Zero W using the Waveshare 1.44" LCD HAT (128×128 ST7735S).
+A simple and colorful Snake game made for the Raspberry Pi Zero W using the Waveshare 1.44" LCD HAT (128×128, ST7735S).

 This project lets you play Snake using the joystick and buttons on the LCD HAT — perfect for a mini handheld game setup.

+---

-📌 Hardware Used
+## Hardware Used

-Raspberry Pi Zero W (v1.1)
+- Raspberry Pi Zero W (v1.1)

-Waveshare 1.44" LCD HAT (ST7735S, 128×128 px)
+- Waveshare 1.44" LCD HAT (ST7735S, 128×128 px)

-MicroSD Card (8GB+)
+- MicroSD Card (8GB+)

-5V Power Supply / Phone Charger
+- 5V Power Supply / Phone Charger

+---

-📦 Python Libraries Used
+## Python Libraries Used

 These are the required libraries: